 In addition, we could incur significant expenditures in order to comply with existing or future environmental or safety laws.
-Capital beyond those currently anticipated will not be required under existing or future environmental or safety laws.
+Capital expenditures and, to a lesser extent, costs and operating expenses relating to environmental or safety matters will be subject to evolving regulatory requirements and will depend on the timing of the promulgation and enforcement of specific standards which impose requirements on our operations.
+Accordingly, we cannot provide assurances that capital expenditures beyond those currently anticipated will not be required under existing or future environmental or safety laws.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations."